Saad-Naseer/3D-Editor-Renderer-Prototype/README.md

 # 3D Editor Renderer Prototype

-A working prototype demonstrating the core features of a 3D road modeling application, including the user interface, user management (authentication & storage), and the 3D road editor.
+A working prototype demonstrating the core features of a 3D road modeling application, including the user interface, user management (authentication & storage), and the 3D road editor implemented by using Qt Framework.

 ## Features